-'A Close Personal Relationship' Under Pressure As Trump Hosts Macron
+'A Close Personal Relationship' Under Pressure As Trump Hosts France's Macron

 "The big question is whether the stylistic affinity and the camaraderie that the two presidents developed leads to actual substantive policy changes from Washington's point of view," said Jeffrey Rathke, who served as director of the State Department press office during the Obama administration.

-Different in Politics, Similar in Styles
+Different in politics, similar in styles

 Trump and Macron seem worlds apart politically — Macron is a centrist and pro-European Union, while Trump was elected on a populist "America First" platform.